hmrc/valuations-classification-frontend/README.md

 # valuations-classification-frontend

-The frontend for the internal Advance valuations Rulings Case Manager service for reviewing & answering ATaR applications.
+The frontend for the internal Advance valuations Rulings Case Manager service for reviewing & answering AVaR applications.

 ### Running